jundachen10/jays_resume/README.md

 - LaTeX resume
 - Github actions
 - Generates pdf resume file with each commit
-- Modular structure for easier maintainence
+- Modular structure for easier maintenance
 ## What I learned
 - Github Actions triggers.
 In this repo we trigger the action on a push while ignoring triggers on markdown files with the paths-ignore: attribute.
 - Refactor out components in a LaTeX document by using \input{src/NAME}.